the perfectly preserved medieval city of Rothenburg ob der Tauber in northern Bavaria

 So how should you proceed?
-Read on for my perfect 10 day itinerary for Bavaria.
+Read on for my perfect 10 road trip itinerary for Bavaria.
 If you're on the UNESCO trail, Bavaria is a great place to be.
 If you'd also like tips for traveling in Germany, check out my guide.

 view of Munich from St. Peter's Tower